cull-os/cab/docs/README.md

 # Cab

-Cab is a pure, reproducible contextful expression language.
+Cab is a pure, reproducible contextful-expression language.

 Contributors are expected to follow the [code of conduct](CODE_OF_CONDUCT.md).